MichielsenM/FOAM/paper/paper.md

 # Acknowledgements

 The research leading to the development of this package has received funding from the Research Foundation Flanders (FWO) by means of a PhD scholarship to MM under project No. 11F7120N.
-MM is grateful to T. Van Reeth for his help concerning the scaling of g-modes with rotation, and to A. Kemp for his suggestions regarding the online documentation.
+MM is grateful to Timothy Van Reeth for his help concerning the scaling of g-modes with rotation, to Alex Kemp for his suggestions regarding the online documentation, and to the reviewers Ashley Chontos and Ankit Barik for their constructive remarks.

 # References